lokearm/armchar-swish/README.md

       and RDFS inferences are actually useful for us.
 + No ready to use function to apply rulesets.
     - However, such generic functions could be expensive.
-    - A recursive function 'fwdApplyListR' has been implemented to solve this problem and it seems to work well.
+    - A recursive function `fwdApplyListR` has been implemented to solve this problem and it seems to work well.
 + Rules cannot easily be defined in a separate file in a separate rules language.
 The focus of Swish has been the script language.